 Curious where piggy banks originated from?
 In Old English “pygg” was a type of clay that was used for making jars and dishes that held money.
 Over generations, the word eventually morphed into “piggy bank.”

 Thank you all, who joined us, and we are looking forward to learning and having fun together in September.
 Watch the space!

-We have connected over 300 kids from UK with the children from other parts of the world through writing letters (Approximately 43% of 4-18 years old children connected to Siem Reap, Cambodia; 40% connected to Chengdu & Hong Kong, China; and 17% connected to Kuala Lumpur & Kelantan, Malaysia).
+We have connected over 500 kids from UK with the children from other parts of the world through writing letters to their Pen Buddies in Cambodia, Hong Kong, China, Malaysia, Russia, Namibia & Vietnam.